hossam-create/Mnbara-Platform/docs/risk/FULL_AMOUNT_HOLDING_SECURITY.md

 **Rules:**
 - Flag is SET based on traveler delivery history
-- Flag is READ-ONLY — extends review time, does not block
+- Flag is READ-ONLY â€” extends review time, does not block
 - First-time travelers: Maximum transaction value capped at $300
 - Funds released only after buyer confirmation + 72hr cooling period